quakers-social/crash-and-burn/doc/mastodon.md

 MISSION
 -------

-Installation of Mastodon on Kubernets.
+Installation of Mastodon on Kubernetes.

 CODE SNIPET